finos/legend-studio/.changeset/dry-trainers-own.md

 '@finos/legend-extension-dsl-data-space': patch
 ---

-Added form and state management features to DataSpace and FormTextEditor components.
+Added form (FormTextEditor) and state management (FormEditorState) to DataSpace and plugin.